2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form U(1) Quantum Spin Liquids

 where $\tilde{\Sigma}$ is a \emph{closed} surface in the dual lattice, such as those depicted in \cref{fig:small_membranes}(b,c).
 The Hilbert space thus contains only closed electric membrane configurations.
 Equivalently, this gauge symmetry enforces a generalized Gauss law---the net 2-form electric flux emanating from each dual link $\tilde\ell$ is zero.
 This can be stated as

-where the sum is over all plaquettes in the ``coboundary'' ($\boundary^\dagger$) of dual link $\tilde{\ell}$, which is defined by $\boundary^\dagger \tilde{\ell} = \cramped{\{\tilde{p} \vert \tilde{\ell}\in\boundary\tilde{p}\}}$, to be read ``the coboundary of oriented dual link $\tilde{\ell}$ is the set of all oriented dual plaquettes $\tilde{p}$ which contain $\tilde{\ell}$ in their oriented boundary''.
-An example of the coboundary of a link can be seen in \cref{fig:diamond_dual_membranes}(c), which shows six oriented direct (not dual) plaquettes (blue) forming the coboundary of the central oriented direct link.
-In the direct lattice, \cref{eq:1-form-gauss} is precisely the statement that the vorticity, \cref{eq:omega_p_boundary}, is zero.
+where the sum is over all plaquettes in the ``coboundary'' ($\boundary^\dagger$) of dual link $\tilde{\ell}$, which is defined by $\boundary^\dagger \tilde{\ell} = \cramped{\{\tilde{p} \vert \tilde{\ell}\in\boundary\tilde{p}\}}$, to be read ``the coboundary of oriented dual link $\tilde{\ell}$ is the set of all oriented dual plaquettes $\tilde{p}$ which contain $+\tilde{\ell}$ on their oriented boundary''.
+This is illustrated in \cref{fig:two-form-gauss-law}, where we depict the 2-form electric field configuration by a set of circulating arrows (green) on the face of each dual plaquette (light green hexagons).
+These six dual plaquettes form the coboundary of the central dual edge $\tilde{\ell}$ (pink).
+Three of them circulate in one direction relative to $\tilde{\ell}$ and three in the opposite direction, yielding zero net sum in \cref{eq:2-form-gauss}.
+This is indicated by the six small black arrows next to $\tilde{\ell}$, three of which go ``up'' and three ``down'', denoting the contribution to the net flux along $\tilde{\ell}$ coming from each of the six dual plaquettes.
+The 2-form electric field configuration (circulating green arrows), corresponds by the right-hand rule to the spin configuration (red arrows) on the direct lattice edges.
+The spins have zero net vorticity around the direct plaquette (blue) pierced by $\tilde{\ell}$, such that the 2-form Gauss law, \cref{eq:2-form-gauss}, is precisely equivalent to the constraint that the vorticity, \cref{eq:omega_p_boundary}, is zero.

-The 2-form U(1) quantum spin liquid corresponds to the deconfined phase of the 2-form compact U(1) gauge theory defined by the Hamiltonian~\cref{eq:H-2-form}, in which there is a long-wavelength gapless excitation that generalizes the photon of the 1-form compact U(1) gauge theory~\cite{hermelePyrochlorePhotonsSpin2004,bentonSeeingLightExperimental2012}.
-At the mean field level of the unfrustrated lattice gauge theory, this occurs at small $U/K$~\cite{reyHiggsMechanismKalbRamond1989} which, in line with the arguments put forward in the QSI case~\cite{hermelePyrochlorePhotonsSpin2004}, may survive in the large-$U/K$ limit in the frustrated model~\cite{hermelePyrochlorePhotonsSpin2004}.
-From here, one could proceed to derive the dispersion of this excitation in the low-energy limit under the assumption that the cosine in \cref{eq:H-2-form} can be expanded to quadratic order (i.e. that the compactness of the gauge field can be ignored), and compute the associated inelastic neutron scattering cross section, similar to what was done for QSI in Ref.~\cite{bentonSeeingLightExperimental2012}.
+The 2-form U(1) quantum spin liquid corresponds to the deconfined phase of the 2-form compact U(1) gauge theory defined by the Hamiltonian~\cref{eq:H-2-form}, in which there is a long-wavelength gapless excitation that generalizes the photon of the 1-form compact U(1) gauge theory~\cite{hermelePyrochlorePhotonsU12004,bentonSeeingLightExperimental2012}.
+At the mean field level of the unfrustrated lattice gauge theory, this occurs at small $U/K$~\cite{reyHiggsMechanismKalbRamond1989} which, in line with the arguments put forward in the QSI case~\cite{hermelePyrochlorePhotonsU12004}, may survive in the large-$U/K$ limit in the frustrated model~\cite{hermelePyrochlorePhotonsU12004}.